zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This shows that the fp32 accuracy has been improved while maintaining constant mean accumulator size.

-When pruning a larger neural network during training, it is easier to obtain a low a bit-width accumulator while maintaining better final accuracy.
+When pruning a larger neural network during training, it is easier to obtain a low bit-width accumulator while maintaining better final accuracy.
 Thus, pruning is more robust than training a similar smaller network.

-## Quantization-aware training (QAT)
+## Quantization Aware Training

 While pruning helps maintain the post-quantization level of accuracy in low-precision settings, it does not help maintain accuracy when quantizing from floating point models.
-The best way to guarantee accuracy is to use quantization-aware training (read more in the [quantization documentation](../advanced-topics/quantization.md)).
+The best way to guarantee accuracy is to use QAT (read more in the [quantization documentation](../advanced-topics/quantization.md)).

 In this example, QAT is done using [Brevitas](https://github.com/Xilinx/brevitas), changing `Linear` layers to `QuantLinear` and adding quantizers on the inputs of linear layers using `QuantIdentity.`

 {% hint style="info" %}
-The quantization-aware training (QAT) import tool in Concrete-ML is a work in progress.
+The QAT import tool in Concrete-ML is a work in progress.
 While it has been tested with some networks built with Brevitas, it is possible to use other tools to obtain QAT networks.
 {% endhint %}

 <!--pytest-codeblocks:cont-->